 The haunted history of the Croke Patterson Mansion in Denver’s Capitol Hill dates back to the late 1800s.
 The Castle Project is a documentary that chronicles the strange occurrences that bring chills to even the most skeptical ghost hunter.
 Apparitions, whispering voices, and strange smells quickly bring goosebumps to visitors.
 The 14,000 square foot bed and breakfast is an 1890s red sandstone mansion built by Thomas Croke.
 In 1970s, the mansion began its path to the dark side with a reportedly haunted by a little girl buried deep in the basement floor.
 Today the mansion is a lovely B&B, Patterson Historic Inn, but the paranormal activity might chase away a good night’s sleep.

 Murder mystery dinner anyone?
-The perfect combination of historic and haunted is at the Lumbar Baron, a “haunted house on a movie set.”
+The perfect combination of historic and haunted is at the Lumber Baron, a “haunted house on a movie set.”
 Its neighors called it the “haunted castle, and ineed the Queen Anne Victorian mansion was the site of the mysterious 1970 murders of two young women.
 Weekly occurrences including strange voices, moving furniture, windows closing, cold spots, and even a woman in a flapper style dress grasping a glass of champagne.
-The Lumbar Baron B&B is always open to overnight guests, but with the limited number of rooms, why not enjoy a Haunted House Hunt myster dinner and at least experience an evening of dinner regaled by ghost stories told by costumed characters?
+The Lumber Baron B&B is always open to overnight guests, but with the limited number of rooms, why not enjoy a Haunted House Hunt myster dinner and at least experience an evening of dinner regaled by ghost stories told by costumed characters?